Maria Butina: Business and lobbying career

 In 2013, she met Republican political operative Paul Erickson in Russia.
 The two became close, started dating, and eventually moved in together.
 In 2015, she emailed him a description of a proposed project to influence the Republican Party to be friendlier to Russia, through the NRA.
 In January 2015, Torshin became deputy governor of the Central Bank of Russia, and Butina worked as his special assistant until May 2017.
 In 2017, Butina told The Washington Post that she never worked for the Russian government.

-In August 2016, she moved to the US on a student visa, and enrolled as a graduate student in International Relations at American University in Washington, D.C.
+In August 2016, she moved to the US on a student visa and enrolled as a graduate student in the School of International Service at American University.
 While a student at American University, Butina got drunk on at least two separate occasions and bragged to her fellow students about her contacts in the Russian government; on both occasions, her classmates reported her to law enforcement, sources told CNN.

 In February 2016, Butina and Erickson began a South Dakota business, Bridges LLC.
-Erickson later said the company was established in case Butina needed any monetary assistance for her graduate studies, which Butina commenced in mid-2016 American University in Washington, D.C.
+Erickson later said the company was established in case Butina needed any monetary assistance for her graduate studies.
 In 2018, she completed a master's degree in international relations.